 Cook the garlic bits until golden.

 Line a plate with paper towels.
-Scoop the garlic and allow to drain on the paper towels to remove as much of the oil as possible.
+Scoop out the toasted garlic and allow to drain on the paper towels to remove as much of the oil as possible.
+Use immediately or store in an air-tight container for a day or two.